intel/nauta/docs/user-guide/actions/getting_started.md

     `$ nctl experiment list`

-**Saving Metrics for Multinode Experiments**
+### Saving Metrics for Multinode Experiments

 Storing at the same time two (or more) metrics with the same key from two different nodes may lead to errors (such as loosing some logs) due to conflicting names.
 To avoid this, adding metrics for multinode experiments should be done using one of the two following methods:

-### Method 1

-The key of a certain metric should also contain a node identificator from which this metric comes.
+**Method 1**:  The key of a certain metric should also contain a node identificator from which this metric comes.
 Creation of such identificator can be done in the following ways:

-* For `horovod` multinode training jobs, result of the rank() function provided by the Horovod package can be used as a node's identificator.
+    * For horovod multinode training jobs, result of the `rank()` function provided by the `horovod` package can be used as a node's identificator.

-* For `tfjob multinode training` jobs, a user can utilize all necessary information from the `TF_CONFIG` environment variable.
-A code example for creating an identificator is shown below.
+    * For `tfjob` multinode training jobs, a user can take all necessary info from the TF_CONFIG environment variable.
+Here is an example piece of a code creating such identificator, is:

     ```
     tf_config = os.environ.get('TF_CONFIG')